-14.2.1 «Customer Name» is responsible for delivery of power from the Scheduling Points of Receipt, except as provided under section 14.6.
+14.2.1 «Customer Name» is responsible for acquiring transmission service to deliver power from the Scheduling Points of Receipt, subject to the provisions included in section 14.6.

 End option 2

 14.2.2 «Customer Name» shall provide at least 60 days’ notice to Power Services prior to changing Balancing Authority Areas.